 Fish and Invertebrates

-These are New guinea species, but you can add or substitute the Australian
+These are New guinea species, but you can add or substitute the Australian species as well.

 - Glossolepis incisus –Red Rainbowfish